 The average American household dedicates a further 16% of spending to transportation, an average of $9,826 a year.
 Annual healthcare costs average another $5,177 annually.
 Food, including groceries and eating out, costs another $7,317 a year or $609.75 a month.
 The average monthly cost for utilities in the U.S. is $370.16.

 Nationwide, the median household income is $67,521 a year, while personal income for individuals is $35,805.
 The living wage for the United States is $68,808 annually for a family of four.

-Mississippi has the lowest cost of living in the U.S. with a cost of living index of 84.5.
-Most notably, Mississippi's housing index is 67.1, the lowest in the country.
-The average home cost in Mississippi is $128,000 and the average rent for a two-bedroom apartment is $746.
-The living wage in Mississippi is only $46,084 for two adults and one child.
+Mississippi has the lowest cost of living in the U.S., with a cost of living index of 83.3.
+Most notably, Mississippi's housing index is 66., the lowest in the country.
+The median price for a single-family home in Mississippi is $140,818, and the average rent for a two-bedroom apartment is $991.
+Mississippi also has the lowest transportation costs in the nation.

 The living wage in Mississippi is $80,523 for a family of four.
 Meanwhile, the median income for a family of four is $70,656.
 Despite the low cost of living, the poverty rate in Mississippi is the highest in the nation; nearly 20% of Mississippi residents live in poverty.
 Mississippi is also consistently ranked as one of the worst states to live.

 The cost of living index in Kansas is 86.5, the second-lowest in the nation.
 Housing is especially cheap, with an index of 72.6.
 The average single-family dwelling in the state costs $176,898.
 Should a family choose to rent, they'll spend an average of $995 a month for a two-bedroom apartment.
 Utilities and healthcare costs in Kansas are slightly higher than the national average.